AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/reference/ayla-linux-agent-api/index.md

 c: block
 ---

-Customer applications like [appd](https://github.com/AylaNetworks/device_linux_public/tree/master/app/appd) use the data structures and functions contained in the following libraries, and declared and described in the following header files, to communicate with the Ayla Agent ([devd](https://github.com/AylaNetworks/device_linux_public/tree/master/daemon/devd)).
+Host applications like [appd](https://github.com/AylaNetworks/device_linux_public/tree/master/app/appd) use the data structures and functions contained in the following libraries, and declared and described in the following header files, to communicate with the Ayla Agent ([devd](https://github.com/AylaNetworks/device_linux_public/tree/master/daemon/devd)).

-# libapp.c
+# libapp.a

 <div class="row hspace">
 <div class="col-lg-3 col-md-5 col-sm-12">